AkashSDas/notesflow/contents/stock-market/101/dividends.md

 Dividend is paid on `face value`, where face value is the orignal price at which the share was bought by the promoters of a company.
 The face value of a company is decided by its promoters and `number of shares = money invested / face value`.

+So if a company has a face value of $2 and wants to give 1000% dividend then you'll get $20 (1000% of the face value i.e. $2 👉 $20).

 ## Difference between interest and dividends

 ---